 The scope of our audit was influenced by our application of materiality.
 An audit is designed to obtain reasonable assurance whether the financial statements are free from material misstatement.
 Misstatements may arise due to fraud or error.
-They are considered material if individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the [consolidated] financial statements.
+They are considered material if individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the consolidated financial statements.

-Based on our professional judgement, we determined certain quantitative thresholds for materiality for the financial statements as a whole.
-These and qualitative considerations, were used to determine the scope of our audit and the nature, timing and extent of our audit procedures.
-The quantitative thresholds are also used to evaluate any effect of potential misstatements, individually or in aggregate, on the financial statements as a whole.
+Based on our professional judgement, we determined certain quantitative thresholds for materiality for the consolidated financial statements as a whole.
+These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate on the financial statements as a whole.